kmonad/kmonad/doc/faq.md

 in the hardware, before any event is ever registered with the operating system, therefore KMonad has no way to 'get' at any of those events.
 This means that we cannot remap them in any way.

-### Q: Why doesn't the 'Print' keycode work for my print screen button?

-A: Because the Keycode for "print screen" is actually 'SysReq' ("ssrq" or "sys") for relatively interesting historical reasons.
-Have a look at [this issue](https://github.com/david-janssen/kmonad/issues/59) if you want more information.